thejaykobe/wazuh-ecs-standardization/README.md

 ### To Do ###

-Add support for sysmon, and refine exsisting fields
+Continue to refine exsisting fields
+Add more advanced event information